derweili/fb-messenger-bot-for-woocommerce/readme.md

 ## Credits:
 Many Thanks to pimax.
 This WordPress Plugins makes use of the PHP implementation for Facebook Messenger Bot API developed by [Pimax Interactive](https://github.com/pimax) https://github.com/pimax/fb-messenger-php

+## Changelog:

+**0.2**
+New feature: Send order fees as "adjustments" to Facebook New feature: Send customer order notes as messenger text message

+**0.1** initial release